NERC-CEH/RMAVIS/README.md

 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 <!-- badges: end -->

-The MAVIS R shiny web application is a tool to assist in the assignment of vegetation plot sample data to UK National Vegetation Classification units.
+The RMAVIS R shiny web application is a tool to assist in the assignment of vegetation plot sample data to UK National Vegetation Classification units, with additional exploratory analysis.

 ## Running the app

-You can run MAVIS from [GitHub](https://github.com/ZekeMarshall/MAVIS) by cloning the repository, calling `renv::restore()`, and then calling `shiny::runApp("app.R")`.
+You can run RMAVIS from [GitHub](https://github.com/ZekeMarshall/RMAVIS) by cloning the repository, calling `renv::restore()`, and then calling `shiny::runApp("app.R")`.

 If `renv::restore()` fails run `install.packages(unique(renv::dependencies()$Package), dependencies = TRUE)`.

-Future developments may support the release of MAVIS as an R package.
+Future developments may support the release of RMAVIS as an R package.

 ## Hosting

 ### Posit Connect

-MAVIS is currently hosted on the UKCEH Posit Connect server:
+RMAVIS is currently hosted on the UKCEH Posit Connect server:

 ### Docker

-MAVIS is configured to be built with [Docker](https://www.docker.com/).
+RMAVIS is configured to be built with [Docker](https://www.docker.com/).

 To build and deploy the app on a linux server with Docker pre-installed two approaches may be taken: